Starting out as a Freelance Illustrator – Part 1

-When you set up your website the chances are you will also have the ability to set up numerous email accounts under the same domain.
+When you set up your website the chances are you will also have the chance to set up numerous email accounts under the same domain.
 I think it’s always a good idea to use that rather than a Gmail or, God forbid, a Hotmail account.
 It just looks a lot more professional.
-Also don’t forget to get some business cards printed.
+Also, don’t forget to get some business cards printed.

 When I first started out working for myself I inwardly cringed every time I handed out a business card.
 But if you want potential clients to remember you, distributing a few well designed cards could make all the difference.
 I use Moo mini cards and carry some in a felt key ring so I always have some with me.

 Register yourself with HMRC (if you’re in the UK) or with whoever the tax body is in the country where you live.
 If you don’t, the tax man will find out and you will face penalties.
 It may seem a bit scary at first, but it’s not difficult to do.
 You will be sent a unique ID number & a password so you can login to your records & do your tax return online.

 I do my own tax return.
 It isn’t difficult as long as you are organised and record all your financial incomings & outgoings as you go along.
 Online you can start and save it and come back to the return as and when you like.
 Believe me if I can do it anyone can.
 I have trouble with my children’s primary level maths – something I’m not proud of.